pactus-project/pactus/docs/bootstrap.md

 ### Security

-Bootstrap node operators are expected to follow good host security practices and maintain control over the relevant infrastructure.
-Specialy the bootstrap node should make sure the securoty of the network key.
-The nework key is an encryption key that is used to encrypt the messages in P2P netowrk.
+Bootstrap Node Operators are expected to adhere to best practices in host security and maintain control over the relevant infrastructure.
+Specifically, the Bootstrap Node should ensure the security of the network key.
+The network key serves as the encryption key used to secure messages in the P2P network.

 ### Security